Welcome to Year 3 (Birch Class)

 Teaching Assistant: Miss Moralee

 The children will have chance to choose a book from the library each week to bring home to read and will have a Year 3 reading book to bring home as well.
 Now the children are in Year 3, the class reading books will take a while to read through so will not be changed as frequently.
 All class reading books have been carefully selected by our English lead so they are challenging and appropriate for each year group.
-You can help by encouraging them to read as much as possible at home and ideally for at least 15 minutes each day.
+You can help by encouraging your child to read as much as possible at home and ideally for at least 15 minutes each day.
 Please note all their reading in their reading journal.

 If you get chance at home, spend time sharing reading and chatting about their books and interests.
 Ask questions about the plot and characters in a story.
 What is the purpose of the book?
 What does your child think will happen next?
 What are some of the key facts they have learned if reading a non fiction text?
-Ask your children if they can summarise what has happened.
+Ask your children if they can summarise what has happened in 3 bullet points.
 If they do not know the meaning of a word, can they find this out from the surrounding text or use a dictionary to look this up?
 Can they explain what punctuation is used and how this helps them to read the text?
 Can they use expression and intonation?
 We will be continuing to develop these reading and oracy skills in class this year.
 Can they identify any text features or grammar or writing skills that we have learned in class?
 As we progress through the year ask them to show you any adjectives, adverbs/adverbial phrases/ similes, onomatopoeia, direct speech when they read and can they explain why certain punctuation is used by the author?